opensafely/documentation/docs/pipelines.md

 ### R

-The R image provided is R 4.0, with [this list of libraries installed](https://github.com/opensafely-core/r-docker/blob/master/Dockerfile#L30).
+The R image provided is R 4.0, with [this list of libraries installed](https://github.com/opensafely-core/r-docker/blob/master/packages.csv).
-Currently our configuration doesn't list the precise versions of the libraries.
-If you need this, get in touch and we will accelerate this work.

 ## Running your code locally